Apply to the PhD Program

 - A Current Resume providing a summary of the applicant's experience and how this experience relates to the proposed doctoral study in OILS.
 Publications, memberships in professional organizations, and speaking engagements are examples.

 - Three Letters of Recommendation from persons familiar with your academic ability and potential for doctoral-level work.
-Emails of the References will be required in the online application, and they will be informed to upload the recommendation letters directly to the system.
+Emails of the References will be required in the online application, and they will be informed to upload the recommendation letters directly to the system. *Faculty advisors in the OILS department are not allowed to submit letters of recommendation on any students behalf.

 - Two Recent Samples of Professional or Scholarly Writing by the applicant.